mtlynch/mtlynch.io/content/retrospectives/2022/08/index.md

 ## Experimenting more with price

 In July, I reduced pricing on TinyPilot for the first time in at least six months.

-I'd been slowly inching up pricing.
+I'd been moving the other direction, gradually increasing prices to find out where sales might slow down.
 Every time I raised prices, I thought, "People aren't going to buy at this new price.
 That's crazy!"
-And then it seemed like sales revenue stayed the same.
+And then it seemed like sales revenue stayed the same or increased.
+And even if revenues stay flat in response to price increases, that's still a win because it's easier to support

+Another factor keeping prices high was that we had a shortage of HATs, the custom circuit boards

+Our next bottleneck is

-Right now, we have a backlog of hardware, so I'd rather sell it and not have so much of my assets tied up inventory.
+Now, we have a backlog of raw materials, so I'd rather sell it and not have so much of the company's assets tied up in inventory that's just taking up shelf space.
 I'm hoping that reducing prices can increase sales, but it's possible that it will have no effect or the opposite effect.
 It could be that almost anyone who'd buy TinyPilot at $350 would also buy it at $400, so I'm just forfeiting $50 per sale.
 I'll hopefully have a better idea by the end of next month.

 The non-PoE version outsells the PoE version 2:1.
 We'll see what effect this has on sales.

+For example, each Voyager 2 case costs $12.25 to make, and it takes up more storage space per unit than any other component.
+Right now, we have 348 of them in inventory, and that's just the ones that aren't assembled yet.

 ## Side projects